1964 United States Senate elections

 The 1964 United States Senate elections were held on November 3.
 The 33 seats of Class 1 were contested in regular elections.
 Special elections were also held to fill vacancies.
 They coincided with the election of President Lyndon B. Johnson by an overwhelming majority, to a full term.
 His Democratic Party picked up a net two seats from the Republicans.
-As of 2023, this was the last time either party has had a two-thirds majority in the Senate, which would have hypothetically allowed the Senate Democrats to override a veto, propose constitutional amendments, convict and expel certain officials, or invoke cloture without any votes from Senate Republicans.
-In practice, however, internal divisions effectively prevented the Democrats from doing so.
-The Senate election coincided with Democratic gains in the House in the same year.
+As of 2023, this was the last time either party has had a two-thirds majority in the Senate, which allowed the Senate Democrats to override a veto, propose constitutional amendments, or convict and expel certain officials without any votes from Senate Republicans.
+However, internal divisions would have prevented the Democrats from having done so.
+The Senate election cycle coincided with Democratic gains in the House in the same year.

 In a close race in Nevada, Democratic incumbent Howard Cannon won re-election over Republican Lieutenant Governor Paul Laxalt by fewer than 100 votes.
 Laxalt joined Cannon in the Senate when he won Nevada's other seat in 1974.
-Patrick V. McNamara (D) later died April 30, 1966, and was replaced May 11, 1966, by appointee Robert P. Griffin (R), reducing Democrats' majority to 67-33.
+Patrick V. McNamara (D–Michigan) later died on April 30, 1966, and was replaced on May 11, 1966, by appointee Robert P. Griffin (R), reducing Democrats' majority to 67–33.